mainsail-crew/MainsailOS/site/docs/installation.md

 ## Setup

-With the control board connected via USB to your Raspberry Pi, turn on your printer.
-After a couple of minutes, open your browser and navigate to [http://RatOS.local/](http://RatOS.local) and proceed to the [configuration guide](configuration).
+With the control board connected via USB to your Raspberry Pi and the printer turned on, open your browser and navigate to [http://RatOS.local/](http://RatOS.local) and proceed to the [configuration guide](configuration).

 ## Updating